BMW 8 Series (E31): Motorsport

-The 8 Series is rarely seen in any form of motorsport.
-One of the most successful examples was built by Wagenstetter Motorsport however, and, until recently, was raced in the VLN Nürburgring endurance championship.
-It is based on an 840i, but now has an E39 M5 5.0-litre V8, producing 555 hp and 472 lbft of torque, with a six-speed gearbox from the same car.
+The E31 was rarely seen in any form of motorsport, with one of the most successful examples built by Wagenstetter Motorsport.
+This car raced in the VLN Nürburgring endurance championship and was based on an 840i.
+Its powertrain was replaced with an E39 M5's 5.0-litre V8, producing 555 hp and 472 lbft of torque, with a six-speed gearbox also from the M5..